By Amanda Lanthorne

 Date Acquired: 09/17/1980.
 More info below under Accruals.

 Carl Panzram was born 28 June 1892 in East Grand Forks, Minnesota.
 When he was about eight years old his father abandoned the family, leaving Panzram’s mother to raise Panzram and his six siblings alone.
 Around this time, Panzram began working in the fields of the family farm and was often beaten if he made mistakes.
-When he robbed a neighbor at age eleven, he was sent to the Minnesota State Training School where he was repeatedly beaten and sexually abused.
-This experience was the first of many at various reform schools, jails, and prisons that would, in part, shape his life of crime.
+When he robbed a neighbor at age eleven, he was sent to the Minnesota State Training School where he was beaten and sexually abused.
+This experience was the first of many at various reform schools, jails, and prisons.

 After Panzram’s death, Henry Lesser attempted to publish Panzram’s autobiography and dedicated his life to prison reform.
-He travelled around the country lecturing audiences on America’s prison system and its treatment of prisoners, using Panzram’s story as an example of the system’s failures.
+He travelled around the country lecturing to audiences on America’s prison system and its treatment of prisoners, using Panzram’s story as an example of the system’s failures.
 In 1970, parts of Panzram’s manuscript were published in Thomas Gaddis and James Long’s Killer: A Journal of Murder.
-In 1979, Lesser spoke to Thomas Gitchoff's criminal justice class at San Diego State University, and was later interviewed (Killer's Guard: An Interview with Henry Lesser) by Gitchoff regarding his experiences with Panzram.
+In 1979, Lesser spoke to Thomas Gitchoff's criminal justice class at San Diego State University, and was later interviewed (Killer's Guard: An Interview with Henry Lesser) by Gitchoff.
 In 1980, Lesser spoke again at Scripps Cottage and donated the Panzram autobiography, including the Panzram correspondence and related documentation, to San Diego State University.

 The Carl Panzram Papers document Panzram’s experience in America’s prison system as well as his reflections on and assessment of his own violent behavior.
 The collection includes Panzram’s handwritten autobiographical manuscript, photocopies of annotated typescript of the manuscript, correspondence between Lesser and Panzram, reviews and promotional material for Killer, and correspondence with several criminologists, psychologists, and writers, including H.L.
 Mencken and Sheldon Guleck.
 The collection also contains copies of some of Panzram’s prison files, which Lesser obtained through the Freedom of Information Act (FOIA).
 These files include Panzram’s death certificate, the prison case report for the murder of R.G.
 Warnke, as well as correspondence between psychologist Karl Menninger and prison warden T.B.
 White.
 The collection is arranged chronologically.